Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Experiment

+In receiver operating characteristic (ROC) curves, we change the variance threshold to estimate the background rejection vs. signal efficiency.
+The ROC curves by time/energy criteria are shown in Fig. \ref{fig:exp_roc_hyper} and Fig. \ref{fig:exp_roc_quant}.
 It can be seen in the ROC curves that the proposed method achieves satisfactory separation between normal signals and outliers.
 All curves are well above the neutral straight line from (0, 1) to (1, 0), indicating distinct differences in variance distributions and small overlapping regions.
-Area under curve (AUC) is a numerical index to judge an ROC curve.
+The area under the curve (AUC) is a numerical index to judge an ROC curve.
 In Table \ref{tab:exp_num}, most AUC values are above 0.9 (with only one exception).
 Besides, AUC values by energy criterion are better than corresponding AUC values by time criterion.
-This is reasonable, because changes in amplitude are more distinguishable than changes in timing and the predictive variance of energy will use them to give better judgments.
+This is reasonable, because changes in amplitude are more distinguishable than changes in timing and the predictive variance of energy will use them to give better estimates.